thkukuk/atomic-updates_and_etc/README.md

 * nss_compat does not work with this
 * Needs changes in useradd and systemd-sysusers

+### Application configuration files

+Problem: this problem is not alone for atomic updates, but also for normal distributions: the administrator makes changes to a configuration file and the next update contains a complete new, incompatible configuration file for that package.
+Somehow the admin needs to be informed about this and the changes needs to be ported to the new config file.

+#### Symlink and copy

+The easiest way to update application configuration files without getting into conflict with user modifications is to install the configuration file below `/usr/etc` and create a symlink to `/etc` with systemd-tmpfiles.
+The application only looks in `/etc` for the configuration file.
+As long as the user does not need to modify it, it's always current.
+If the admin needs to make changes, he has to replace the symlink with a copy of the configuration file and modify that.
+Afterwards he has to active watch for changes after updates in the original configuration file.

+Pro:
+* only packaging change, no application change necessary
+* admin can diff which changes he made
+* this works with even complex configuration files stored in xml or json format

+Contra:
+* admin will not notice, if the original configuration file was changed during an update, he has to active watch for this
+* after an update of the configuration file, the admin has to manually merge his changes to the new configuration file
+* after an update, the admin cannot diff anymore his version with the original one to see, which changes he made

+#### Override complete configuration file

+This is a variant of "Symlink and copy" which e.g. systemd is doing: there is no file in `/etc`, the original file is in `/usr/etc`.
+The application is modified to look at first in `/etc`, and if there is no config file, to look in `/usr/etc`.
+If the admin wants to make changes, he has to copy the file and edit it.

+Pro:
+* `/etc/` only contains modified files and is not full of symlinks
+* changes to the application are small, most of the time smaller than adding systemd-tmpfiles support to the package
+* admin can diff which changes he made
+* this works with even complex configuration files stored in xml or json format

+Contra:
+* admin will not notice, if the original configuration file was changed during an update, he has to active watch for this
+* after an update of the configuration file, the admin has to manually merge his changes to the new configuration file
+* after an update, the admin cannot diff anymore his version with the original one to see, which changes he made

+#### Override parts of configuration files

+##### Config with changed variables only

+##### Drop in directory

+### System databases

+There are files in `/etc` which are strictly spoken no configuration files.
+Like `/etc/rpc`, `/etc/services` and `/etc/protocols`.
+They are changed very seldom, but sometimes new system applications or third party software needs to make additions.
+Move this files to `/usr/etc` and let the system search at first in `/etc` and afterwards in `/usr/etc`. `/etc` would contain only the changes done by the admin and third party software.
+A glibc NSS plugin to read files in `/usr/etc` exist already (https://github.com/kubic-project/libnss_usrfiles), so it is easy configurable and the admin sees, which changes he made.

 ## Where to store original or system configuration files
 ### Currently used by Linux Distributions
-1. /usr/share/defaults/{etc,skel,ssh,ssl): ClearLinux
+1. `/usr/share/defaults/{etc,skel,ssh,ssl}`: ClearLinux
-2. /usr/share/{baselayout,skel,pam.d,coreos,...},/usr/lib64/pam.d,...: CoreOS/Container Linux
+2. `/usr/share/{baselayout,skel,pam.d,coreos,...},/usr/lib64/pam.d,...`: CoreOS/Container Linux
-3. /writeable,/etc/writeable: Ubuntu Core
+3. `/writeable,/etc/writeable`: Ubuntu Core
-4. /usr/etc: openSUSE MicroOS, RedHat/Fedora/CentOS Atomic
+4. `/usr/etc`: openSUSE MicroOS, RedHat/Fedora/CentOS Atomic

 ### My current favorite
-* /usr/share/defaults - contains everything, which else would be belong to /etc
+* `/usr/share/defaults` - contains everything, which else would be belong to `/etc`
-* /usr/share/defaults/etc - passwd, group, shadow containing system users
+* `/usr/share/defaults/etc` - passwd, group, shadow containing system users
-* /usr/share/defaults/etc - aliases, ethers, protocols, rpc, services: read by glibc NSS plugins after versions in /etc
+* `/usr/share/defaults/etc` - aliases, ethers, protocols, rpc, services: read by glibc NSS plugins after versions in `/etc`
-* /usr/share/defaults/etc - shells, ethertypes, network: copyied with systemd-tmpfiles
+* `/usr/share/defaults/etc` - shells, ethertypes, network: copyied with systemd-tmpfiles
-* /usr/share/defaults/skel - systemd-tmpfiles will symlink this files into /etc/skel
+* `/usr/share/defaults/skel` - systemd-tmpfiles will symlink this files into /etc/skel
-* /usr/share/defaults/pam.d - default distribution specific PAM configuration files. /etc/pam.d will overwrite this.
+* `/usr/share/defaults/pam.d` - default distribution specific PAM configuration files. `/etc/pam.d` will overwrite this.
-* /usr/share/defaults/\<application\> - application specific files, read directly or copied to /etc via systemd-tmpfiles
+* `usr/share/defaults/\<application\>` - application specific files, read directly or copied to `/etc` via systemd-tmpfiles
-* /usr/\*/\<application\> - application specific files, can include configuration files, like today
+* `/usr/\*/\<application\>` - application specific files, can include configuration files, like today